How can we exhibit emergent musical patterns through simple instrumental interactions?

 During our process, we experimented with a variety of sensors and technologies for blink detection – including IR diodes, NeuroSky MindWave headset, and camera color detection.
 Both the MindWave and camera solutions functioned successfully but we decided the MindWave technology limited our physical prototyping due to its refined development, and camera color detection required more calibration than the proximity sensor for each individual use.

 There are many ways in which Blink Blink by Bip Bop could be influenced by other instruments in the class – for example, lights that cause the wearer to blink or actions that cause the wearer to move or tilt his head.
 Later in the week we explored integrating visual outputs in conjunction with the music created.
 We attached a RGB NeoPixel Ring to the laser cut frames and explored color manipulation based on the sensor values.
-Light and color was choosen as an output sources since other instruments were exploring reacting to external light and or color information.
+Light and color was chosen as an output sources since other instruments were exploring reacting to external light and or color information.

 Umeå Institute of Design (Experience Prototyping – Improvisation Interfaces)